 Connecting study with external tool (i.e. a survey)

-RealEye provides you an option to conduct the study within an external tool (i.e. a survey) and testers (because you won’t be able to use RealEye panelists with an external survey and you’ll have to invite your own ones).
+RealEye provides you an option to conduct the study using an external tool (i.e. a survey) and participants (because you won’t be able to use RealEye panelists with an external survey and you’ll have to invite your own ones).
 After checking this option in study settings you’ll be able to put the redirect links.